ethi-technologies/policies/ethi-privacy-statement.md

 If you're accessing our Service or Website, we automatically collect the same basic information that most services collect, subject, where necessary, to your consent.
 This includes information about how you use the Service, such as the pages you view, the referring site, your IP address and session information, and the date and time of each request.
 This is information we collect from every visitor to the Website, whether they have an Account or not.
 This information may include User Personal information.

 #### *Cookies and Similar Technologies Information*
-Subject, where applicable, to your consent, we automatically collect information from httpOnly cookies for the session, and for usability purposes only.
+Subject to your consent, we collect information from cookies so that we can keep you logged in, for usability purposes only.

 #### *Device Information*
 We may collect certain information about your device, such as IP address, browser or client application information, language preference, operating system and application version, device type and ID, and device model and manufacturer.
 This information may include User Personal information.